jelastic-jps/mysql-cluster/texts/phpmyadmin-credentials-galera.md

 **Note**: Ignoring these requirements will result in replication failure.

-**Note**: "Check the database add-ons tab to be aware about extended functionality available".
+**Note**: Check the database add-ons tab to be aware about extended functionality available.